Crax97/cake/README.md

 ```

 # How do i develop games with it?
-Wait until i give you an application framework lol
+Wait until i puth the game framework in an usable state lol